andyblomfelt/thefracturesoffel/content/Part 1 - The Search for the Wanderer/VI. Ghost Town.md

 “…that’s not what I saw,” Tiyeme muttered under his breath as the healing pulse settled through Noro’s body.
 He closed his eyes in concentration.

 Noro shot back, “I'm sorry, do *you* want to go deal with some fuck-off spiders?
 I do not think so.
 Bad hunch that there was Mirrathine in there.”

 Tiyeme was silent as he focused on magic.

 "That thing definitely knew we were in there."
-Ylva replied
+Ylva replied.

 "Yes, and good on us for staying out of sight."
-She extended a fist out to Ylva, who gave a sly grin and bumped hers back while Tiyeme finished his magic.
+She extended a fist out to Ylva, who gave a sly grin and bumped hers back while Tiyeme finished put his book away.

 “Thank you, Tiyeme.
 We should go,” Noro added, turning away.
 “I wouldn’t be surprised if Kingsley is waiting.”

 “I’ll follow you,” Tiyeme replied, finally falling in step.
 “I would like a drink.”

-The three continued their careful recounting of the events of the night, unwilling to dilvulge too much to anyone.
-The lift took them back up to the Shelf, where Noro softly stepped behind the other two, looking for a moment to adjust the bulky item in her bag.
+The three continued their careful recounting of the events of the night, unwilling to divulge too much to anyone.
+The lift took them back up to the Shelf, where Noro softly stepped behind the other two, finding a moment to adjust the bulky item in her bag.
 She shifted it slightly, and it replied with a soft *hum*, unnoticeable to anyone else on the lift.
 For Noro, however, it was just enough to remind her of the potential consequences to their "bad hunch".

 ---

 Having returned from gathering supplies, Ewan strode back into the Hollow Ember where he expected to meet the rest of the group before departing north.
 The red light outside the door flickered slightly as night began to gently fall.

 Inside, however, was an unfamiliar energy.
 Where once there were only a few defeated patrons, there was now a small spark of life.
-Lance joyously sang of great adventurers along the Azure coast from the days before the Cataclysm on a makeshift stage, and while the bar couldn't quite match his energy, the Hollow Ember was half full.
+Lance joyously sang of great adventurers along the Azure Coast from the days before the Cataclysm on a makeshift stage, and while the bar couldn't quite match his energy, the Hollow Ember was half full.
 Soft smiles almost begrudgingly colored the faces of the guests.
 A sight not seen in months, maybe even years, according to the stories they'd heard.

 Keeping the buzz rolling, Ewan grabbed a drink and sat down at one of the empty booths.
 As he shifted in the worn leather seat and got comfortable, the first few notes of a familiar Calbraithen drinking song filled the pub.
 He eyed Lance, who looked up briefly and gave him a wink through frustratingly voluminous blonde hair.

 For a moment, Ewan felt a little more at home.
 He softly hummed along, looking down into his half-full glass.

 As applause sheepishly filled the pub, the rest of the group arrived.
 Following close behind was Kingsley, sporting a larger pack and a thick, green scarf.
-Pleasantries and more rounds accompanied them to Ewan's booth.
+Pleasantries and another round accompanied them to Ewan's booth.

 Ylva eventually interrupted the banter, following Ewan and Kingsley's eyes to Noro's injuries.
 "So, we don't have to leave tonight, do we?"